MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 1. On a Windows Server running the Intune Certificate Connector, launch "Add or Remove programs".
 2. A list of installed programs and applications will be displayed.
 3. Look for an entry related to the Microsoft Intune Certificate Connector.
-There will be a "Version" associated with the connector. **Note:** Names for older connectors may vary.
+There will be a "Version" associated with the connector.
+Note that names for older connectors may vary.

 ### Plan for change: Intune is moving to support macOS 11.6 and higher later this year<!--14766663-->